B-Lidberg/DailyDoc/README.md

 There is a branch without Hilt (pre-hilt) if you're interested, but it will no longer be updated unless asked to.

 **Most Recent Features Added**
-- Drawer Navigation for Login & Account Screens (*Screenshots not update*)
+- Drawer Navigation for Login & Account Screens (*Screenshots have not been updated*)

 **Other Recent Features Added**
 - Login feature with google sign in